TotoAfreeca/Cynchronizer/README.md

 # Cynchronizer
-A linux daemon to to synchronize 2 catalogs
+A linux daemon to synchronize 2 catalogs